 The differential diagnoses listed here are not exhaustive.

 Surgical excision of the lesion along with a rim of normal skin is the primary method of treatment.

-- Cryotherapy or curettage with electrodesiccation may be used in case of carcinoma-in-situ; its use is contraindicated in case of invasive cSCC.
+- Cryotherapy or curettage with electrodesiccation may be used in the case of carcinoma-in-situ; its use is contraindicated in patients with invasive cSCC.